Chairperson(s) : Sungha Park (Yonsei University, Republic of Korea), Seung-Hwan Lee (The Catholic University of Korea, Republic of Korea)

 Optimal lipid levels according to the characteristics of diabetes mellitus

-Chairperson(s) : Ashraf Reda (Menoufia University, Egypt), Soon Jun Hong (Korea University, Republic of Korea)
+Chairperson(s) : Ashraf Reda (Menofia University, Egypt), Soon Jun Hong (Korea University, Republic of Korea)

 Panel(s) : Hoyoun Won (Chung-Ang University, Republic of Korea), Jung-Hee Lee (Yonsei University, Republic of Korea), Jun Hwa Hong (Eulji University, Republic of Korea)